-Local residents and store owners in Cambridge, Ontario have found much to like with the Main Street renovations.
+Local residents and store owners in Cambridge, Ontario have found much to like with the Main Street renovations that took place in 2011.
 “The recent downtown renovations aim to boost street traffic and improve pedestrian sidewalks.”
-The project’s completion was celebrated recently in Cambridge to kick off Galt Grand River festival celebrations.
+The project’s completion was celebrated recently in Cambridge to kick off Galt Grand River Festival celebrations.

 “It’s phenomenal,” said a local resident who sat outside what will soon be his storefront.
 “Personally, I’ve got a thing for the benches,” he said, gesturing at a black bench that looks more like woven ebony ribbon than crisscrossed metal.
 He also likes the trees, which are, surprisingly, one of the more contemporary aspects of the streetscape.
 Arand hopes to watch the trees grow alongside his business.

-The more pedestrian-friendly and accessible street is an attempt by the City to draw and keep more entrepreneurs in the area, but it also highlights the beautiful architecture of the old buildings in the core.
-“The overall look really does tie in with the buildings and it does seem more spacious” said the City’s landscape architect, adding, “even though we didn’t change the width of the sidewalk.”
-Instead, the City moved the trees, benches and landscaping closer to the road to create wider sidewalks without stealing space from the road.
+The city wanted to create a more pedestrian-friendly and accessible street in attempt to draw and keep more entrepreneurs into the area, so the idea of keeping the trees closer to the roadway to increase pedestrian area was ideal.
+The spacious walking area also highlights the beautiful architecture of the old buildings in the core.
+“The overall look really does tie in with the buildings and it does seem more spacious” said the landscape architect representing the City of Cambridge, adding, “even though we didn’t change the width of the sidewalk.”
 The incorporation of these tall attractive looking Ornamental Pears and Princeton Sentry’s are a welcome improvement, and worthwhile investment to the Main Street.
 This project has been a great opportunity for the City of Cambridge to compare the latest structural cell technology (incorporating larger soil volumes), with the traditional rock soil-matrix method of planting trees in pavement.
-Above and below ground solutions are available through GreenBlue Infrastructure Solutions to provide tree support and protection.
+Above and below ground solutions are available through GreenBlue Urban to provide tree support and protection.